This post originally appeared in the December 2016 issue of ABM In Action.

 1. Alignment: “Hybrid” ABM will become the best practice

-As ABM experiments mature, organizations will start rationalizing ABM versus traditional demand generation efforts.
+As account-based marketing experiments mature, organizations will start rationalizing ABM versus traditional demand generation efforts.
 There will be increased realization that few organizations can go all-or-nothing—the twin strategies must live alongside and complement each other.
 This will be increasingly important as organizations seek to allocate the next dollar of investment to the initiative that will yield the highest ROI, regardless of the program type.

 2. Measurement: Proving the value of ABM will gain priority